jmorgan-15/trident/bailin_research_group_trident_readme.txt

 This should prompt the download.
 If not, try running the test script contained in this folder BUT MAKE SURE TO MOVE IT OUTSIDE OF YT/TRIDENT FOLDERS FIRST

+3) Run raw_spectra_generator_test.py

+After installing both yt and Trident, this file should run with no errors.

-The main addition is the make_my_ray function.
+My main addition is the make_my_ray function, defined in trident/spectrum_generator.py.
 As a reminder, this function takes quite a few arguments:

 my_ray=trident.make_my_ray(ds, start_position, end_position, snr, data_filename, spectral_filename, complete_filename, line_database, interactive)